AussieSeaweed/gameservice/docs/source/examples.rst

    print(next(game.winners).index)  # 1 (The second player)

 Note that the attribute :attr:`gameframe.games.rockpaperscissors.RockPaperScissorsGame.winners` is named with a plural symbol, as, when there are more than 3 players, the game might have multiple winners.
+When there are no winners, the property returns an empty iterator.

 Here, nothing is passed to the constructor to the :class:`gameframe.games.rockpaperscissors.RockPaperScissorsGame`.
 In this case, the number of players are assumed to be 2.